Rosmy Pol Rojas, Ph.D.

 INSIGHTS:

-• A phrase or principle that guides your life?: “A man should be like bamboo: the more it grows, the more it should bend.”
+• A phrase or principle that guides your life: “Man must be like bamboo: the more it grows, the more it must bend.”

-• Your most precious possession?: Time and the ability to balance it between family, work, well-being, and learning.
+• Your most precious possession: Time, and the ability to balance it between family, work, well-being, and learning.

-• A favorite flavor or gastronomic experience?: Enjoying a good shared meal, where the moment and the company make the difference.
+• A favorite flavor or gastronomic experience: Enjoying a good shared meal, where the moment and the company make the difference.

 Staff